thansen29/Stromble/README.md

 ```

 ## Future Add-ons
-One future plan for this app is to turn it into a social media app, much like Strava.
-User's will be able to connect with others, and follow/be followed by them.
-Connected users can then view each others' activities, comment, and give them kudos.
+One future plan for this app is to add more functionality to the custom

-Another plan is to improve functionality of the custom route creation.
-Users should be able to chain markers to increment their route rather than being limited to two end points.
-Search functionality for locations, as well as dynamic map centering based on the user's current location when loading the app are additional planned features.
+route building.
+At present, it initially zones in on a static location
+set in midtown manhattan.
+I'd like to have it zone in on the current user's
+location, with the manhattan as the fallback in case the user blocks the
+outgoing request for location checking.
+I'd also like to add in a search
+feature for the location, and the option to toggle between running and biking

+Another addition I'd like to make is the ability to select one of your
+custom routes when creating a workout.
+The workout's show page as well as
+the dashboard should also display a preview of the route if the workout
+included a route.